FangfeiLi05/PyFitSeq/README.md

 Models competative pooled growth of a population of genotypes with different fitnesses.
 This simulation may include many sources of noise, including growth noise, noise from cell transfers, DNA extraction, PCR, and sequencing.

 #### OPTIONS
-+ **--input**
-a .csv file, with the 1st column being fitness of each genotype, [x1,x2,...], and the 2nd column being initial cell number of each genotype at generation 0, [n1,n2,...]
++ **--input**: a .csv file, with the 1st column being fitness of each genotype, [x1,x2,...], and the 2nd column being initial cell number of each genotype at generation 0, [n1,n2,...]
 + **--t_seq** or **-i**: sequenced time-points, [0,t1,t2,...]
 + **--read_num_average_seq** or **-r**: average number of reads per genotype per sequencing time-point, [0,r1,r2,...]
 + **--noise_option** or **-n**: five types of possible noise (cell growth, bottleneck transfer, DNA extraction, PCR, sequencing (default: ['growth', 'bottleneck_transfer', 'DNA_extraction', 'PCR', 'sequencing'])